cyrilondon/rover-project/README.md

 We would like to throw a different exception, which could be eventually caught by the service layer to take some actions: by example in our case to remove the Rover from the Plateau and to mark its last position on the Plateau as free.

-This is very easy thanks to our <code>[ValidationNotificationHandler](src/main/java/com/game/domain/model/validation/ValidationNotificationHandler.java)</code> interface: we just need to inject another implementation, which in case of a wrong move will throw this time a <code>[IllegalRoverMoveException](src/main/java/com/game/domain/model/exception/IllegalRoverMoveException.java)</code> exception, with error code <code>[ERR-004]</code>.
+This is very easy thanks to our <code>[ValidationNotificationHandler](src/main/java/com/game/domain/model/validation/ValidationNotificationHandler.java)</code> interface: we just need to inject another implementation <code>[RoverMovedPositionValidationNotificationHandler](src/main/java/com/game/domain/model/validation/RoverMovedPositionValidationNotificationHandler.java)</code>, which in case of a wrong move will throw this time a <code>[IllegalRoverMoveException](src/main/java/com/game/domain/model/exception/IllegalRoverMoveException.java)</code> exception, with error code <code>[ERR-004]</code>.

 Below is the exception stacktrace when a Rover asked to move few steps will end up going out of the Plateau.
 We notice that the error message is exactly the same as above (concerning the Y-position out of the plateau), but the type of exception as well as the error code have changed: *com.game.domain.model.exception.IllegalRoverMoveException: [ERR-004] Rover with Y-position [7] is out of the Plateau with height [6]*